 This content block does not have a preview.

 During a year of unprecedented challenges, CCC has continued to safely and compassionately serve our more than 13,000 clients, patients and residents – who rely on us to keep the doors open, now more than ever.
 And we couldn’t do it without our supporters, who ensure we can continue serving our neighbors in need.
-Please consider making a year-end gift to keep our wraparound services strong as we look ahead to 2021.
-Together, we’re transforming lives.

 Life during a pandemic is difficult for all of us, but the danger and uncertainty of COVID-19 is magnified for people who are living on the street.
 Health officials tout hand washing as the most effective tool for disease prevention, but Portlanders without housing don’t have easy access to soap and water.
 Recommendations to stay at home have become commonplace, but that’s not necessarily possible for folks living in tents on crowded sidewalks.
 Physical distancing reduces the chance of infection, but that can also lead to unhealthy isolation for those dealing with chronic physical and mental illness.